DyfanJones/RAthena/cran-comments.md

 ## R devtools::check_rhub() results
 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-## Maintainers Comments:
-Apologises for this fast turn around.
-This release is to address issues regarding cran build.
-To prevent this from happening in the future,

-> setenv _R_CHECK_LENGTH_1_CONDITION_ abort,verbose
-> setenv _R_CHECK_LENGTH_1_LOGIC2_ abort,verbose

-Have been set for all unit test runs.

 **Side note:** ran devtools::check_rhub with following environment variables:
 ```